roadlabs/openai-cookbook/techniques_to_improve_reliability.md

 La estadística es una ciencia que estudia la variabilidad, colección, organización, análisis, interpretación, y presentación de los datos, así como el proceso aleatorio que los genera siguiendo las leyes de la probabilidad.
 ```

-## Prompt the model to explain before answering
+## Prompt the model to explain before answering回答之前想想为什么

 Another powerful technique for improving the reliability of answers is to prompt the model to gradually reason out the answer rather than jumping immediately to the final answer.
-By 'thinking aloud' the model can be far more likely to arrive at the correct answer.
+By 'thinking aloud' the model can be far more likely to arrive at the correct answer.逐步推导出答案，而不是跳步一下就得出答案。

 ### Zero-shot

 #### Method

-Published by [Takeshi Kojima et al. in 2022](https://arxiv.org/abs/2205.11916), the easiest way to prompt a model to reason out the answer is to simply prepend answers with `Let's think step by step.` Figure 2 illustrates an example:
+Published by [Takeshi Kojima et al. in 2022](https://arxiv.org/abs/2205.11916), the easiest way to prompt a model to reason out the answer is to simply prepend answers with `Let's think step by step.` Figure 2 illustrates an example:一步一步想

 [![zero-shot reasoning example](images/zero-shot_reasoners_fig2.png)
 <br>Source: *Large Language Models are Zero-Shot Reasoners* by Takeshi Kojima et al. (2022).](https://arxiv.org/abs/2205.11916)